Huginn18/huginn18/exploration/mimir.md

 Anywayz I created some documentation for this project.
 Each module got short description and I think I have good idea where to start.
 Config and project module sound like a good idea for first try.
 I Should probably work on that git module, last time I was focused on making this god damn thing working and skipped over some of the commands that might be useful later.
 I admit I should probably add this idea to the backlog, maybe create gist that I will update later.

 My first goal is to create project module and config for it.
 It is pretty obvious that commands like new, add, delete, clone are a must.
 I need to think about where to put `manifest` file for this module.
 It will __probably__ end up in `~/.config/.mimir.d/`.
 For now this is the most logical choice.
 Creating multiple, local `manifest` files for data creating modules is something that I need to think about it.
 It seems like a good solution, after all all projects will be using `git` for versioning and backups.
 Making one, big `manifest` might cause more problems then it is worth.
 For sure this approach gives me few extra points in `modularity` approach, you can clone/dowload already existing repo without much of a headache.

+# 25/02/2021
+I have been occupied with normal life stuff for last couple of days but I'm back!
+I'm currently working on `pm` module.
+I thought I had this figured out but well... here I am.

+How `new` command should work?
+After user provides `project name` and `path`app should check if directory exists.

+1. If it doesn't create project directory.
+After that user should decide if they want to init git in the directory.
+2. if it does ask user if they want to create project there.
+If `.git` directory exists skip git init, if it doesn't exist ask user if they want to use git in the project.

+That seems simple enough, let's code.